LPGA Drive On Championship

 The LPGA Drive On Championship was a series of women's professional golf tournaments on the LPGA Tour created after several tournaments were cancelled as a result of the COVID-19 pandemic.
 Each tournament used the tour's "Drive On" slogan to support the resilience of the tour.

 Ohio

 The Ohio tournament was held in July 2020 as the LPGA Tour's first tournament since the tour was halted in February 2020.

 The Ohio tournament was hosted at the Inverness Club in Toledo, Ohio.
 The tournament did not have spectators nor a pro-am, and it featured a field of 144 players.
 Although lacking a title sponsor, the players competed for a $1 million purse, primarily funded by sponsors of cancelled tournaments.
-Danielle Kang won the inaugural event by one stoke over Céline Boutier.
+Danielle Kang won the inaugural event by one stroke over Céline Boutier.

 Georgia

 The Georgia tournament was announced on September 15, 2020, as the LPGA replaced all three stops (Korea, Taiwan, Japan) on the Asian Swing that were called off by further pandemic restrictions.

 The Georgia tournament was hosted at the Reynolds Lake Oconee Great Waters Course in Greensboro, Georgia, located halfway between Augusta and Atlanta, on a Jack Nicklaus-designed course that opened in 1992 and was refurbished in 2019.
 The tournament used a full field of 144 players, competing for a $1.3 million purse.
 Ally McDonald won her first career tournament by one stroke over Danielle Kang, who was going for the "Drive On Championship" double.